 What Evidence Is Required?

-Courts generally expect evidence showing that traditional service methods were attempted diligently before substitute service is requested.
+Courts generally expect evidence that traditional service methods were diligently attempted before requesting substitute service.

 Professional process servers often provide: